vishesh9131/TRIGGER.H/README.md

 ```cpp
 #include "Trigger.h"
 ```
+_First things first!
+Make sure you include the Trigger.h file in your C++ project.
+This file contains all the magic for making triggers work._

 ### Step 2: Instantiate a Trigger Object

 ```cpp
 Trigger myTrigger;
 ```
+_Think of a trigger like a button you want to press.
+To use it, you need to create a trigger object.
+Let's call it myTrigger._
 ### Step 3: Set a Callback Function

 ```cpp